Hot Dogs and Holy Spirit Nudges

 Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.~2 Corinthians 5:17 NKJV

 Sometimes, hot dogs and Holy Spirit nudges happen at the same time.
 Such as the time when I was eating at a local burger restaurant and felt an inner nudge to visit a clothing store.
 So, I did.

-I got caught up between two car mirrors.
-That sure did catch Mike’s attention.
-He laughed, and we struck up a conversation and he asked for money.
+When I arrived, I recognized a homeless man named Mike.
+I got caught between two car mirrors, which caught Mike’s attention.
+He laughed, and we struck up a conversation.
+Soon, Mike asked for money.

 “I can’t give you money, but I’ll be glad to buy you a meal.
 Do you like hamburgers?”
-I pointed toward the restaurant.
+I asked, pointing toward the restaurant.

 “Can I get a hot dog?
 Or two?”

 “Sure.
 Let’s go get you two hot dogs.
 And we’ll get you fries, a drink, and ice cream.”

 “I don’t want no ice cream.
 It’s too cold fer that.”